Why Reactive IT Support Is Killing Your Business

 Chances are; your providers aren’t going to be as familiar with your infrastructure as they are with those companies they visit weekly for maintenance.
 So, they’ll have to spend time familiarizing themselves with your network before they even get a chance to start troubleshooting.

-Before you know it, you’ve wasted the entire day waiting to get your Internet up a running!
+Before you know it, you’ve wasted the entire day waiting to get your Internet up and running!
 A single hour of downtime can cost small businesses thousands of dollars.
 Use our Soft Cost Calculator to do the math and decide if it was worth it to save money with reactionary support.

 The main reason that small businesses choose to go with a break-fix approach rather than a preventative one is cost.
 IT providers typically charge for the time they spend working on your system.
 If they only ever have to visit you when something goes wrong, your upfront costs are much lower.